nikolasburk/support-challenges-devendra/challenge-3/Solution.md

  ```

 4. Now you can either keep the name field if you want Or
-	you can  delete it from `prisma/schema.prisma` while running in dev mode where Prisma will ask whether you would like to remove the name field which will delete the `name` columd from db.
+	you can  delete it from `prisma/schema.prisma` while running in dev mode where Prisma will ask whether you would like to remove the name field which will delete the `name` column from db.

 5. Now as per your schema requirement you can either keep the first and last name fields as optional or simply make them required by modifying `prisma/schema.prisma` and save the file.

 And yes you still can use Prisma after this :)

-Hope this helps and please feel free to reach out in case you need any further asistance.
+Hope this helps and please feel free to reach out in case you need any further assistance.